Mohamed-Talaat-Mohamed/alx-system_engineering-devops/README.md

-#!/bin/bash
-this repo is to solve task 0x00.shell.basics
+echo "This repo is to bractesing on shell-bash tasks"